seolyam/RoutineApp/README.md

-this is my first ever project, made it for gf
+this is my first ever project with ts